dinokana/dinokana.github.io/README.md

 1. Log into the GitHub website or application
 2. Find **New** or **New repository**
     - This will bring us to the create repository page
-3. Fill in the repository name box with your preferred name and end with github.io
+3. Fill in the repository name box same as **Owner**'s name and end with github.io
 4. Add an README file into the repository page
 5. Click **Create repository** to end the creation of the repository
     -  When we finish this step, we will at the new repository that we just created